 Mack’s influence on the offense was clear in the tail end of the 2019 season.
 With JoVoni Johnson at the controls, the Owls spread things out, balancing their traditional ground and pound with a more conventional look.
 Bloomgren hinted more of that could be in store for the future, making Mack’s presence in the quarterback room going forward a key component of any offensive evolution.

 Picazo won’t be going far, but he will have a new responsibility.
 Learning from Bloomgren at Stanford, Picazo’s only experience has been in this system working with quarterbacks.
 Bloomgren wants him to give him a chance to develop and influence a new portion of the offensive.
 Former running backs coach Drew Svoboda has been working with him during the spring as he gets up to speed.

 From an optics standpoint, the swap makes a lot of sense.
 The Rice offense looked its best last season when Mack had a direct line of communication into the quarterback room.
-Credit to Bloomgren for noticing the improvement and acting on it, even if that required some musical chairs on his staff to accomplish.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Credit to Bloomgren for noticing the improvement and acting on it, even if that required some musical chairs on his staff to accomplish.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: Grad long snapper Chris Sayan commits to Owls

 - College Football: Timetable and calendar for fall competition

 - Rice Baseball: 2020 Summer Ball July 12 Update